vpaladino/2022-Main-Challenge/README.md

 ## Fetch and Push Changes

 During the competition, it is helpful to frequently fetch updates and push changes.
+Make sure you have everything committed locally then run these commands.

 ```powershell
 git fetch